sugarcrm-zshearin/go-consumer/README.md

 # go-consumer

+THIS BOTH A BASIC KAFKA PRODUCER AND CONSUMER WRITTEN IN GO.
+APPLICATION SETS UP A PRODUCER, PRODUCES A MESSAGE TO THE TOPIC AND THEN SETS UP A CONSUMER AND CONSUMES THAT MESSAGE FROM THE TOPIC

 1. Followed instructions [here](https://strimzi.io/quickstarts/) up until right before the send/receive messages section

 2. Modified kafka CRD to add exposed port (so I can communicate with this program as a hardcoded broker) like this: